smallbasic/smallbasic.github.io/_build/reference/741-math-polyarea.markdown

 # POLYAREA

-> POLYAREA (poly)
+> a = POLYAREA (poly)

-Returns the area of the polyline poly.
+Returns the area of the polyline `poly`.
 The algebraic sign of the area is positive for counterclockwise ordering of vertices in x-y plane;
 otherwise negative.

+See DRAWPOLY for more information on how to define the polyline.

+### Example

 ```
 polygon = [ [50,50], [100,50], [100,100], [50,100], [50,50]]